 Frame Finish/ Frameless – Your enclosure could have a frame or be designed without one.
 Regardless of which style you go for, there are an array of sizes and shapes to choose from.
 The frameless shower enclosure lacks a visible frame, giving it an ultra-modern appearance.

-Glass style - A variety of glass styles to use for your shower enclosure enables for limitless styling possibilities.
+Glass style - A variety of glass styles to use for your shower enclosure enables limitless styling possibilities.
 Below are some styles you could choose from:

 - Modesty glass – this achieves the same role as the smoked glass, providing both style and privacy.